-- 1. Obtaining an examination by stealing or collusion; - 2.
-Discovering the content of an examination before it is given;
+1. Obtaining an examination by stealing or collusion;

-- 3. Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; - 4.
+- 2. Discovering the content of an examination before it is given; - 3.
+Using an unauthorized source of information (notes, textbook, texting, internet, Quizlet, etc.) during an examination, quiz, or homework assignment; - 4.
 Entering an office or building to obtain unfair advantage; - 5.
 Taking an examination for another; - 6.
 Altering grade records; - 7.
 Copying another's work during an examination or on a homework assignment; - 8.
 Rewriting another student's work in Peer Editing so that the writing is no longer the original student's; - 9.
-Taking pictures of a test, test answers, or someone else's paper. - I have an ethical responsibility to ensure that all students receive credit for only work that they have originally and ethically produced.
-It is your responsibility as a student to demonstrate that your work is original in order to avoid penalties or plagiarism violations.
-I encourage all students to keep a comprehensive draft history and track changes in Microsoft Word as a precaution. - DO NOT RECYCLE OLD PAPERS FOR THIS CLASS: You may not submit the same or a revised version of a paper you wrote previously for this or another class.
-In other words, you will be expected to write new, original papers for each written assignment you complete this semester. - TURNITIN will generate a similarity report for each of your papers and can reveal if parts have been plagiarized or generated by AI. - If you are involved in cheating or plagiarism on exams, quizzes, papers, or assignments, you will receive a zero for the assignment or be dropped from the course with the grade of "F" or "X" at my discretion.
+Taking pictures of a test, test answers, or someone else's paper. - DO NOT RECYCLE OLD PAPERS FOR THIS CLASS: You may not submit the same or a revised version of a paper you wrote previously for this or another class.
+In other words, you will be expected to write new, original papers for each written assignment you complete this semester. - TURNITIN will generate a similarity report for each of your papers and can reveal if parts have been plagiarized. - If you are involved in cheating or plagiarism on exams, quizzes, papers, or assignments, you will receive a zero for the assignment or be dropped from the course with the grade of "F" or "X" at my discretion.